hoodoer/JS-Tap/README.md

 ### Browser Proxy

 The Browser Proxy lets you route your browser traffic through the victim's browser in real time.
-Unlike JS-Tap Tickets (which clone a snapshot of session data), the proxy provides a live channel — requests are fetched from the victim's browser and IP address, so the target site sees the victim's cookies, IP, and TLS fingerprint.
+Unlike JS-Tap Session Tickets (which clone a snapshot of session data), the proxy provides a live channel — requests are fetched from the victim's browser and IP address, so the target site sees the victim's cookies, IP, and TLS fingerprint.

 #### How It Works